Church of God and Saints of Christ: Religious beliefs

 Crowdy believed and taught that Jesus of Nazareth was the Son of God and messiah.
 Presently, different beliefs are practiced by other organizations who claim to be followers of William Crowdy.
-The main branch of the organization, headquartered in Belleville, VA, gravitated toward Judaism after the death of William Crowdy.
+The main branch of the organization, headquartered in Belleville, Virginia, gravitated toward Judaism after the death of William Crowdy.
 Another branch, headquartered in Cleveland, OH, claims adherence to the founder's original teaching of Jesus Christ as Son of God.